-1206 Appeal Brief [R-23]
+1206 Appeal Brief [R-41]

 Rule 192.
-Appellant's brief. (a) The appellant shall, within two months from the date of the appeal, or within the time allowed for response to the action appealed from if such time is later, file a brief, accompanied by the requisite fee, of the authorities and arguments on which he will rely to maintain his appeal, including a concise explanation of the invention which should refer to the drawing by reference characters. and a copy of the claims involved, at the same time indicating if he desires an oral hearing.
-Two extra copies of the brief are required if an oral hearing is requested.
-The Board of Appeals may, for sufficient cause shown, extend the time for filing the brief to a date not later than two months after the original expiration date.
-Any longer or further extension must be sought from the Commissioner.
+Appellant's brief. (a) The appellant shall, within two months from the date of the appeal, or within the time allowed for response to the action appealed from, if such time is later, file a brief in triplicate, accompanied by the requisite fee, of the authorities and arguments on which he will rely to maintain his appeal, including a concise explanation of the invention which should refer to the drawing by reference characters, and a copy of the claims involved, at the same time indicating if he desires an oral hearing.
+Upon a showing of sufficient cause, the Commissioner may grant extensions of time for filing the brief.
+The Commissioner may delegate to appropriate Patent Office officials the approval of such extensions.
 All requests for extensions must be filed prior to the expiration of the period sought to be extended.